top of page

 황종익 연구부학장_가운.JPG

-Jong-Ik Hwang
+Hwang Jong-Ik

-Professor, College of Medicine, Korea University
+Full Professor, Dept. of Biomedical Sciences - College of Medicine, Korea University

 Email add: hjibio@korea.ac.kr